elunna/nerfhack-changelog/README.md

 * 899833966 Funny troll #chat messages (from SpliceHack, I think).
 * Characters who don't like baths may resist fountain's urging (xnh).
 * New hallucinatory monsters from Secret of Mana and Magic of Scheherazade.
-* The fat lady sings if you win while hallucinating (xnh).
+* The fat lady sings if you win whilst hallucinating (xnh).

 ## Quick Reference